zdravkov/kendo-docs/framework/datasource/offline.md

 position: 3
 ---

-# Work offline with the Kendo DataSource
+# Work offline with the Kendo UI DataSource

-The Kendo DataSource provides offline storage support since the 2014 Q2 SP1 release.
+The Kendo UI DataSource provides offline storage support since the 2014 Q2 SP1 release.
 Offline support allows data-bound Kendo UI widgets to function without Internet connection - the user can continue working with data without Internet access.
-The Kendo DataSource syncs all changes with the remote service when Internet connection is available.
+The Kendo UI DataSource syncs all changes with the remote service when Internet connection is available.

 ## Configure offline storage

 Set the [offlineStorage](/api/framework/datasource#configuration-offlineStorage) option to enable offline storage.
 The DataSource uses this value as a key when saving and loading its state.

-By default the Kendo DataSource uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage) to persist its offline state.
+By default the Kendo UI DataSource uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage) to persist its offline state.

 ### Example - set offline storage key